 This is interchanged with ‘assigned a sex at birth.’
 Neither is accurate.
 At birth, a midwife or doctor simply correctly classifies a newborn into one or other biological sex group.
 (Specific ‘gender characteristics’ are then assumed by society and applied to people with different sexed bodies).

 Assigned female at birth.

 Assigned male at birth.

 ‘Transsexual’ describes a person who experiences gender dysphoria (previously called ‘sex dysphoria) to the extent that hormones and surgery may seem like the only viable option to alleviate the distress of the feeling of inhabiting the wrong sexed body.
-The term has been described as old-fashioned, although some transsexuals object to this view.
+The term has been described as old-fashioned, although transsexuals understandably object to this view.

 Autogynephilia, the erotic love of oneself as a woman.
-This is the most common reason for men to transition later in life, typically after a lifetime’s cross-dressing, a ‘macho’ career, marriage and the fathering of children.
+This is the most common reason for men to transition later in life, typically after a lifetime of cross-dressing, a ‘macho’ career, marriage and the fathering of children.
 These men are heterosexual, and transition for very different reasons to the much smaller group of homosexual men who were typically very ‘feminine’ as young boys.

 MtF and FtM